Malagasy hippopotamus: Diet

-A study demonstrating Malagasy hippopotami and contemporary Aldabrachelys tortoises dietary habits indicates that H. lemerlei and tortoises were the dominant grazer guild in Madagascar.
+A study demonstrating Malagasy hippopotamuses and contemporary Aldabrachelys tortoises dietary habits indicates that H. lemerlei and tortoises were the dominant grazer guild in Madagascar.
 Malagasy hippos in general however were less grass-specialised than the mainland African hippo.
 However, other studies contradict these conclusions and suggest that grasses were only a minor component of the diets of Malagasy hippopotamuses.

 Oral legends and the kilopilopitsofy

 Limited fossil evidence for the Madagascan hippopotamus is younger than 1,000 years old.
 However, the hippopotamus has been surprisingly common in the oral legends of the Malagasy.
 In 1648, Étienne de Flacourt became the French governor of Madagascar and he wrote in his Histoire de la grande isle de Madagascar about hearing stories from the Malagasy about an animal called the mangarsahoc which closely resembled the hippopotamus.
-In different regions of Madagascar, stories were recorded of the tsy-aomby-aomby, the omby-rano, and the laloumena, all animals that resembled hippopotami, but few other animals on the island.
+In different regions of Madagascar, stories were recorded of the tsy-aomby-aomby, the omby-rano, and the laloumena, all animals that resembled hippopotamuses, but few other animals on the island.
 In 1902, a colonial administrator named Raybaud asserted that stories he heard in the highlands could only be about Malagasy hippos still living as late as 1878.
-The strength of these oral traditions led the IUCN to classify the Malagasy hippopotami as recent extinctions.
+The strength of these oral traditions led the IUCN to classify the Malagasy hippopotamuses as recent extinctions.

 In the 1990s, Burney, who was studying recent extinctions in Madagascar, collected tales about a creature called the kilopilopitsofy that had been described by villagers in the town of Belo-sur-mer, a small fishing village on the west coast.
 Several villagers independently described an animal that, as recently as 1976, had entered their village, was the size of a cow, was dark pigmented, grunted a lot, and when threatened, fled underwater.
 No known animal on Madagascar fits the description but the animal seemed remarkably like a hippopotamus.

 One man in the village could accurately mimic the sound of many animals, and when asked to imitate the kilopilopitsofy, he made noises very similar to that of a hippopotamus, even though he had never left the island and said he had never seen an African hippo.
 When shown photos, others also identified a hippopotamus-like animal, but with larger ears.
 Several described the creature's last appearance in 1976.
+In 2019, biologist Forrest Galante, on his show Extinct or Alive, found fossils and heard eyewitness accounts; The fossils were confirmed to be less than 200 years old and some eyewitness accounts were from less than 70 years ago.

 Burney was reluctant to publish the study for fear of being labeled a cryptozoologist, but eventually published the results in American Anthropologist.
 Burney concluded that while the villagers had possibly encountered a Malagasy hippopotamus, it was also possible that the stories were inaccurate—a combination of misidentified animals, old folk traditions, and information the villagers had gathered from modern paleontology.